saqib22/CareChain-Corda_Blockchain/README.md

 # Care Chain Project

 Welcome to the our Corda project Care Chain which is a block chain patient record management system.
+Medical records should be stored on a distributed ledger or blockchain using tools such as Hyperledger Composer.
+The blockchain is shared with the patient, healthcare provider, insurer, and the government.
+In this case, the government acts as the regulator.

+All the medical information related to the patient such as past and present ailments, treatments, family history of medical problems will be stored in the blockchain.
+This will make every record permanent, transferable and accessible which will prevent the medical records from being lost or modified.

 ### How to Run
 1. Clone or download the project to you local machine.